Siberian cat: Neva Masquerade

 The Neva Masquerade is the sister breed or colourpoint variety of the Siberian cat.
-It bears the Siamese colourpoint gene, which results in darker markings on the extremities of their body and bright blue eyes.
+It bears the Siamese/Himalayan-type colourpoint gene (c^{s}c^{s}), which results in darker markings on the extremities of their body and bright blue eyes.
 The gene pool of the Siberian and the Neva Masquerade share a big overlap, as the two have been crossbred for many years.
 Nowadays, there exists a test for point mutations, which allows breeders to specifically target carriers of the popular point gene.

 The Siberian breed was generally recognised in the late-1990s and 2000s by the cat fancy, however, some registries chose to not accept colourpoint varieties in the Siberian breed and register these colourpoint cats under the Neva Masquerade breed.

 Recent studies

 Although the Neva Masquerade shares many characteristics with the Siberian in terms of character and appearance, recent studies have shown distinctions between the two in terms of body language, vocalisations, and feline hereditary diseases, such as polycystic kidney disease (PKD).
 The prevalence of PKD in the Neva Masquerade gene pool is of concern as crossbreeding the two sister breeds could potentially spread PKD into the Siberian breed.